getreploy/docs/docs/actions.md

 ---

 ## Introducing Actions
-The best way to think about actions are as user-defined aliases for common commands used by you developers on your team.
+The best way to think about actions are as user-defined aliases for common commands used by you and developers on your team.

 ## Structure